1. New to Payroll?

 Non-taxable lump sum/statutory redundancy No

 This may not be a complete list and is offered for guidance only.
-Any queries regarding Gross Pay should be made with an accountant or tax expert.
+Any queries regarding Gross Pay should be made with an accountant, tax expert or Revenue.

 6. Departments

-In Payroll 2019 click the Settings Icon and then click on the Departments tab.
+In Big Red Book Payroll click the Settings Icon, and then click on the Departments tab.

 The Departments section simply stores a list of departments, which can be used as cost centres for employees.
 Employees can be assigned to any department.